imnischaygowda/Neural-Machine-Translator/NMT - medium.md

 What to try it on your own.
 [Link](https://github.com/nischaygowda105/Neural-Machine-Translator) to my GitHub repository.
 Much of the code is taken from [Pytorch](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html)

-Feel free to hit that claps, See you guys soon with another one.
+Feel free to hit that claps, See you soon with another one.